drivendataorg/nasa-airport-config-runtime/README.md

 We do not provide the full prescreened test set, so instead we need to simulate that data.
 We provide two versions:

+#### A small fake dataset

-- **a small fake dataset**: This is a small dataset of not-very-realistic data suitable for quickly making sure that your code runs.
+This is a small dataset of not-very-realistic data suitable for quickly making sure that your code runs.
 Each feature column is simulated by resampling 5 values with replacement 100 times.
 You can generate the fake dataset by running:

 The script [`scripts/generate_fake_dataset.py`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/scripts/generate_fake_dataset.py) generates the development dataset.
-You can learn more about it with the following command:
+You can learn more about it with the `--help` flag:

 ```
+$ python scripts/generate_fake_dataset.py --help

 Usage: generate_fake_dataset.py [OPTIONS] [FAKE_FEATURE_PARAMS_PATH]
                                 [SUBMISSION_FORMAT_PATH]